 I have sampled many sugar cookies, finding some to be too puffy for cut outs, others to be teeth-cracking sweet.
 But this is recipe from Alton Brown is by far the best sugar cookie recipe I have found.

-What makes this sugar cookie recipe the BEST sugar cookie recipe?
+What makes Alton Brown’s sugar cookie recipe the BEST sugar cookie recipe?
 It’s just sweet enough to enjoy plain.
 Plus, this recipe is perfect for cutout shapes because it retains it shape while it bakes.
 So feel free to make these cookies into whatever shape you want!

 What’s the BEST fat to use for baking sugar cookies?